GSI-Fing-Udelar/tectonic/docs/ansible.md

 ### Variables

-A set of Ansible variables is available that refer to Tectonic configurations and the scenario description.
-The variables are listed below.
+A set of Ansible variables is available that refer to the Tectonic configuration and the scenario description.

+The variables for the `base_config` playbooks are the following:

 - `config`: Dictionary with configurations associated with parameters of the ini file.
     - `configure_dns`